Feb 3, 2026

 Finally, wetlands also play a major social role in society.
 They are excellent tourist spots and great for fishing, birdwatching and other outdoor activities.
 As untouched nature becomes more scarce, we need to make the most of it.

-Sadly, many natural wetlands have disappeared and the problem is getting worse.
-We have taken these places of natural beauty for granted for too long and now we need to do something about it.
+Sadly, many natural wetlands have disappeared, and the problem is getting worse.
+We have taken these places of natural beauty for granted for too long, and now we need to do something about it.

-Can we create new wetlands?
+Can we restore or create new wetlands?

 It is possible to build new wetlands or restore damaged wetlands.
-Most countries encourage the idea and there is often funding available to landowners so they can build and manage wetlands.
+Most countries encourage the idea, and there is often funding available to landowners so they can build and manage wetlands.
 Conservation projects also help preserve, protect and rebuild areas of natural beauty and importance.

-Support a wetlands biodiversity project
+Support a wetland biodiversity project

 Biodiversity is a central part of everything we do, so you can also contribute to specific projects, including our work to restore wetlands.
 In return, we send you an annual activity report so you can get to know more about the progress we are making as a result of your support.